luispuerto/luispuerto-net/_posts/2018-03-12-qgis-on-macos-with-homebrew.md

 # Final thoughts

 I hope that in the near future the situation improve and we can enjoy the last version of QGIS on macOS in a easier way.
 Perhaps even without needed to compile.
-However, in this very moment isn&#8217;t the case.
+However, in this very moment isn't the case.

-You have to take into account that with this method you are installing the QGIS 3 developer version, so probably isn&#8217;t going to be really stable, or perhaps you are going to have no problem.
+You have to take into account that with this method you are installing the QGIS 3 developer version, so probably isn't going to be really stable, or perhaps you are going to have no problem.
 I guess that you can install the stable version using the QGIS3-dev formulae, you just have to change the values <span class="lang:default highlight:0 decode:true crayon-inline ">branch =></span>  to `"release-3_0"` in line 37 and `version` to `"3.0"` on line 38.

 <pre class="nums:true lang:ruby mark:37-38 decode:true" title="qgis3-dev.rb" data-url="https://raw.githubusercontent.com/luisspuerto/homebrew-qgisdev/085a83ed859f2cba87b76245f031664f21523e60/Formula/qgis3-dev.rb"></pre>

-Anyhow, I think I&#8217;m going to keep the 3.1 version for a while.
+Anyhow, I think I'm going to keep the 3.1 version for a while.

 &nbsp;